-This rationalisation and management of social welfare systems by means of technology is located within the re-thinking of the role of a government.

-The Blair-Clinton 'Third Way' had advocated welfare benefits like education, health, etc. should not be 'produced' by the government, but should rather be 'procured' from the market.
-To that we now have a further suggestion, that the government should not be involved in procuring directly; rather it should offer cash or coupons to the beneficiaries, who will go to the supplier of their choice, as a proper consumer does in a competitive market.
+This rationalisation and management of the social welfare system by means of technology is located within the re-thinking of the role of a government.
+The Blair-Clinton 'Third Way' advocated that the government should not produce; rather it should procure from the market.
+Welfare benefits like education, health, etc. should not be 'produced' by the government, but would be 'procured' from the market.
+Now it is suggested that the government should not involve in procuring directly; rather it should offer cash or coupons to the beneficiaries, who will go to the 'supplier' of their 'choice', as a proper consumer does in a competitive market.

-The policy initiatives of the Government of India, like 'financial inclusion' and 'cash transfer', would inject financial resources in the (rural) economy.
+The policy initiatives of the Government of India, like "financial inclusion" and "cash transfer", would inject financial resources in the (rural) economy.
 This would all of a sudden bring a large number of people to the financial market, either as recipients of cash from the government or as consumers of newer financial as well as material commodities.
 In this market, the financial companies and service providers will face a large number of unknown individuals and the conventional model of paper trail would increase the transaction cost.

-This is where UID becomes important: it establishes the identity of the person with whom a financial company would deal; a 'business correspondent' of the company who can use a handheld electronic device to complete the transaction and record the necessary information.
+This is where UID becomes important: it establishes the identity of the person with whom a financial company would deal; a 'business correspondent' of the company can use a handheld electronic device to complete the transaction and record the necessary information.
 Second, cash or coupons would be provided by the state to avail services like education and health, which were hitherto 'supplied' by the state, from the market.
-This market for education and health would require means to connect 'beneficiaries' with 'service providers' or 'government-supported-entrepreneurs', to identify beneficiaries and authenticate their entitlements.
+This market for education and health would require means to connect the 'beneficiaries' with the 'service providers' or 'government-supported-entrepreneurs', to identify the beneficiary and authenticate his/her/their entitlements.
 Again, the UID becomes crucial in bridging the gap.